With summertime commencing, the warm weather brings about some of the peskiest annoyances of summer.

 If a female mosquito finds enough nutrients and avoids being smacked, it can actually live up to three weeks having bit numerous victims.

 While mosquitoes have been discovered in many places, there are still areas on earth in which they have not been reported.

-Antartica, for example, has yet to witness a mosquito on record.
+Antarctica, for example, has yet to witness a mosquito on record.

 The species of mosquito that carries Zika are not found in elevations above 6500 feet.
-This makes areas such as South America less risky for the Zika Virus.

 8. Clothing Does Not Matter

 Research has found that mosquitoes are drawn to the clothing of certain colors.
 These colors would typically be those that are similar to the animals mosquitoes prey on.

 For humans, this means avoiding dark colors such as brown, black, beige, green, etc., when in mosquito-prone areas.

 It’s also recommended not to wear tight-fitting clothing.
 This makes it more difficult for the mosquito to reach your skin through your clothing.